odpi/egeria-docs/site/docs/guides/cts/repository-workbench/test-cases/repository-typedef-test-case.md

   Each type definition should have a unique identifier.
 The combination of the name and guid is often used to ensure the correct type is being used since it is possible that two repositories may define different types with the same name.
-These two types are unlikely to have the same guid so it is possible to identify the conflict.
+These two types are unlikely to have the same guid, so it is possible to identify the conflict.

 * **repository-typedef-`type name`-03** - type definition has a version number.